-Trim and Extend Filleted Objects: While performing fillet, you can select Trim option to decide whether the selected edges are extended to the endpoints of fillet arcs.
+While performing fillet, you can select Trim option to decide whether the selected edges are extended to the endpoints of fillet arcs.
 By default, all objects except of circles, ellipses, closed polylines and splines are trimmed or extended when performing filleting.

-Fillet Line and Polyline Combinations: If the objects to fillet are a line and a polyline, the line or its extension must be intersecting with one of the polyline segments.
+FILLET>TRIM>TRIM FILLET>TRIM>NO TRIM LIVPolyline Color Magenta Color Magenta Live 10 Linetype Bylayer PLINE & LINE FILLETED be intersecting with one of the polyline segments.
 With Trim option on, the filleted objects join with the filleted arc to form a new polyline.